gourmetjs/gourmet-ssr/docs/tutorial-6.md

 sudo systemctl start news-ssr
 ```

-Finally, our production app is running, serving requests received on port 80 - the standard HTTP port.
+Finally, our production app is running and serving requests received on port 80 - the standard HTTP port.
 Open your browser and visit the IP address of your EC2 instance.
 You should see the familiar login screen of our news app.

 ## Ongoing maintenance